-It is proposed to construct a mixed use development at 120 Marine Parade, Cottesloe - refer Figure 1-1.
-The development includes 2 basements of car park, ground floor cafe and car parking and 13 apartments over the first to seventh floors - refer Appendix A plans.
+It is proposed to construct a mixed use development at 122 Marine Parade, Cottesloe - refer Figure 1-1.
+The development includes 2 basements of car park (combined with 120 Marine Parade), ground floor commercial and 8 residences over Level One to Level Six (with roof terrace above) - refer Appendix A plans.

-Figure 1-1 Project Locality (Town of Cottesloe Intramaps)
+Figure 1-1 Project Locality (PlanWA)

-With regards to acoustics, there will be several criteria that the project will need to satisfy.
+With regards to acoustics, there are several criteria that the project will need to satisfy.
 The apartments will need to comply with the National Construction Code, which provides minimum performance requirements for noise transfer between apartments, between apartments and other uses, and considers noise from their own services such as hydraulics, lifts and the like.

-Also applicable for the entire project will be the control of noise to neighbouring properties, predominantly from mechanical services and also the ground floor cafe and car parking, which will need to comply with the Environmental Protection (Noise) Regulations 1997.
+Also applicable for the entire project will be the control of noise to neighbouring properties, predominantly from mechanical services and also the ground floor commercial tenancy, which will need to comply with the Environmental Protection (Noise) Regulations 1997.